top of page

 Alireza (Ali) Naderi

-MSc Student
+MSc Candidate

 Ali holds a bachelor’s degree in Molecular Biology and Biochemistry from SFU and a degree in Computer Science from Tehran, Iran.
 As part of the Julian lab, he is focused on pioneering a cerebellar organoid model for spinocerebellar ataxia type 1.